mridulatara11/Minesweeper/README.md

 # Minesweeper

-A simple Minesweeper game implemented in Java using Swing for the GUI.
+A feature-rich Minesweeper game implemented in Java using Swing for the GUI.

 ## How to Run